-Globally launching or promoting a product, service or brand poses specific challenges when it comes to conveying a unified message across different platforms and cultures.
-Mistakes that arise from insufficient linguistic research or the underestimation of transcreation needs (creative translation) can lead to disastrous results for a company’s reputation or sales.
+Launching or promoting a product, service or brand on a global scale poses specific challenges when it comes to conveying a unified message across different platforms and cultures.
+Mistakes that arise from insufficient linguistic research or the underestimation of transcreation (creative translation) needs can lead to disastrous results for a company’s reputation or sales.

-Each culture has its history, icons, symbols, and elements that carry meaning to them.
-Even if two countries speak the same language, words can be understood differently.
-And the same goes for visual imagery, phrases, idioms.
+Each culture has its history, icons, symbols, and elements that carry a specific meaning.
+Even if two countries speak the same language, words can be understood differently, and the same goes for visual imagery, phrases, and idioms.
 A well-translated message will ensure a correct understanding of every element the creative team had in mind when developing a content piece.

 Exercising Creative Translating Muscles